-Welcome to my new blog which reflects some of my thoughts and discoveries whilst completing my book, through publication, and beyond:
+Welcome to my new blog which reflects some of my thoughts and discoveries whilst completing my first book, through publication, and beyond:

 ‘Guernsey Evacuees: The Forgotten Evacuees of the Second World War’